John MacBride: Marriage to Maud Gonne

-The following year their son Seán MacBride was born.
 Yeats wrote to Lady Gregory in January 1905, the month MacBride and Maud separated, that he had been told MacBride had molested his stepdaughter, Iseult, who was 10 at that time.
 The marriage had already failed but the couple could not agree on custody of Sean.
 Maud instituted divorce proceedings in Paris.
 No divorce was given but in a separation agreement, Maud won custody to the baby until age 12.
 The father got visiting rights and one month each summer.
 MacBride returned to Dublin and never saw his son again.

 Anthony J. Jordan argues that MacBride was a much-maligned man in the divorce proceedings.
 He posits that on the merit of W. B. Yeats believing Maud Gonne's accusations against her husband, successive biographers of Yeats have treated them as factual, ignoring the verdict of the Parisian Divorce Court which found MacBride innocent.
 Dr. Caoimhe Nic Dhaibhid writes that "The target of Jordan's argument has been a number of biographies of W. B. Yeats, particularly Roy Foster's landmark 1997".
 She appears to endorse Jordan's position.
-Donal Fallon, MacBride's recent biographer, quotes the poet Paul Durcan, the grandson of Joseph MacBride and Eileen Wilson, as believing that MacBride "was unquestionably defamed" and lays much of the blame on the "people in the Yeats-Maud Gonne Industry".
+Donal Fallon's biography of MacBride quotes the poet Paul Durcan, son of MacBride's first cousin, as believing that MacBride "was unquestionably defamed" and lays much of the blame on the "people in the Yeats-Maud Gonne Industry".

 About forty years after the marriage had ended, Maud herself attributed the breakdown of the marriage to John's loneliness and a drink problem in Paris, during her frequent trips to Ireland without him.

+On his return to Ireland, MacBride was respected for his Boer War service, but his reputation was clouded by his failed marriage and heavy drinking.
+Though he lived for a time with his friend Fred Allan, secured work as a Dublin water bailiff in 1910, contributed articles to the Freeman's Journal, and briefly held a seat on the Irish Republican Brotherhood Supreme Council, he was increasingly viewed as unreliable and by late 1911 was replaced by Seán Mac Diarmada.